I think we’ve all been there.

 You’ve been working in your role for a few years.
 You know everything there is to know about the job, and you’ve settled into a reasonably easy routine that doesn’t come with too much pressure.

 Life is good.

-But then comes the day when you start to feel a bit bored, a bit unmotivated, the stuff that used to make you feel excited just, well, doesn’t anymore.
+But then comes the day when you start to feel a bit bored and unmotivated; the stuff that used to make you feel excited just doesn’t anymore.

 If you feel the same, maybe it is time to ask yourself, ‘are you outgrowing your PA role?

 There are tale signs that you are outgrowing your PA or EA role, and here are just a few….

 You’re not feeling motivated

 When you are not engaged with your work or don’t feel like you are helping the organisation, it is time to think about your role.

 Are you unmotivated because you need a more challenging role ultimately?